micheelengronne/micheelengronne/README.md

     * Test and deploy of a MariaDB cluster with Ansible ([the original usecase goes back to 2012](https://jira.mariadb.org/browse/MDEV-3797)).
     * Deploy (CD) with Jenkins of the itis4u.ch website.
 The frontend is done with [Drupal 7](https://www.drupal.org/u/micheelengronne).
 * [Scigility](https://scigility.com/en/)
-  * Platform Engineer : Since march 2022.
+  * Platform Engineer : From march 2022 until september 2025.
     * Architecture of a Big Data platform based on Openshift in a 0-trust and highly sensitive environment.
-Customer under NDA.
+Service contract under NDA in state services.
     * Developing a service based on Kafka and Nifi with Openshift, Stackable and Ansible in a 0-trust and highly sensitive environment.
-Customer under NDA.
+Service contract under NDA in cyberdefense.
     * Developing a Big Data platform on-premise (Trino, Nifi, Airflow, Spark, Metabase, Datahub and Metastore) with Docker Swarm and Ansible in a highly sensitive environment.
-Customer under NDA.
+Service contract under NDA in state services.
     * Developing a Kafka cluster on-premise (KsqlDB, Connect and Registry), air gap on RHEL with Puppet in a highly sensitive environment.
-Customer under NDA.
+Service contract under NDA in institutional banking.
     * Leading the development of a SSO solution between Google Workspace, AWS, Azure and multiple others.
     * Leading the improvement of email security and deliverability (SPF, DKIM, DMARC...)
     * Leading the development of a Big Data (Synapse) platform on Azure with Terraform.